The Booze Hangs High: Plot

 The scene moves back to Bosko and the horse.
 It seems to be an exact repeat of the earlier dance routine, with Bosko playing the horse's tail while the horse goes through his unique dance moves.
 Bosko eventually slides down the horse's neck and goes to feed the pigs, who seem to be squealing in hunger.
 He tilts a trash can into their trough, and they eat greedily.
 One of the piglets finds a bottle of booze and tries to loosen the cork.
 Eventually, he manages to open it using the other piglet's tail as a corkscrew.
-Bubbles begin to float out, and the piglets pop them merrily, making xylophone-like sounds that play How dry I am.
+Bubbles begin to float out, and the piglets pop them merrily, making xylophone-like sounds that play How Dry I Am.
 They start drinking it and soon get drunk.
 Their father comes over and starts drinking from the bottle too.
 He laughs with a deep bass guffaw and sings One Little Drink, using nonsense syllables.
 He gestures expressively and flings the bottle away which shatters against Bosko's head.

 Bosko becomes soaked in booze and inebriated.
 He walks over to the pigs and they sing Sweet Adeline together, barbershop style.
 The father pig launches into One Little Drink again, but the effort causes him to belch up a corn cob.
 Looking embarrassed, he uses his belly button like a knob to open the door to his stomach and puts the cob back inside.
 He starts to sing again and Bosko helps him reach for the final low note by pulling his tail, which deflates him temporarily.

 Bosko and the pigs dance some more until the end credits.

 Production

-This cartoon opens when the blackness of the title card becomes the back of a cow's udder, as it did in Plane Crazy (a Mickey Mouse cartoon which Harman and Ising worked on) and a musical operetta film Song of the Flame (which is now lost).
+This cartoon opens when the blackness of the title card becomes the back of a cow's udder, as it did in Plane Crazy (a Mickey Mouse cartoon which Harman and Ising worked on) and the lost musical operetta film Song of the Flame.
 The latter features a song titled The Goose Hangs High from which this short gets its name.